This blog was written by experienced IB Teacher and OSC author Ian Lucas. Click here to read more blogs by Ian.

 By the time we decided to give up the dispatch in 2013 there were nearly 50 titles, and we were packing over 40,000 books a year in our front room – which, to be fair, was quite large: it had to be because we had to store about 7,000 books to ensure we never ran out.
 We prided ourselves on always sending out orders within 24 hours of receipt, weekends included, but at times the orders were coming in faster than we could pack them.
 We both managed all this in our spare time, but decided in the end there was more to life.

 So now the guides are written by teachers who can claim to be professional authors, the books are printed and dispatched by a specialist company, and OSC has moved on from one part-timer in charge of the whole books process, to a dedicated professional team who commission, oversee, produce and market the whole range of guides.
-Yet the ethos we started with – producing guides to give students what they need to pass exams – is still the basis of every title, and has been transferred to the online Smartbacc series as well.
+Yet the ethos we started with – producing guides to give students what they need to pass exams – is still the basis of every title.
 When we started, we didn’t know if we’d sell a single book.
 Now, 14 years later, with total sales approaching half a million, I think it’s safe to say the idea was a good one!

 OSC’s IB Study Guide Series is the largest IB-specific publication range and is used by IB students and schools, worldwide.